dmorenoh/bankaccount/README.md

 http://0.0.0.0:8080/swagger-ui/
 ```
 You can use `POST` endpoints in order to create either accounts or money transfers.
-As this has been tackle by in a non-blocking way, you should access to `GET` endpoints in order to check final status.
+As this has been tackle by in a non-blocking way (fire and forget), you should access to `GET` endpoints in order to check final status.

+You can test all endpoints by using with the above mentioned `http://0.0.0.0:8080/swagger-ui/`